Polynomial approximation on disjoint segments and amplification of approximation: Introduction

-We use three classical methods of approximation: Bernstein polynomials, Jackson theorem and Lagrange interpolation in Newton form.
-Therefore we provide explicit approximating polynomials and give nonasymptotic bounds for the approximation error ($E_n$ and $E_n^*$).
-Our estimates are valid for all $n$ and they depend explicitly on the geometry of the system $I_1,\ldots,I_s$ and generalize known bounds.
+\paragraph{Our contribution.} We use three classical methods of approximation: Bernstein polynomials, Jackson theorem and Lagrange interpolation in Newton form.
+Therefore we provide explicit approximating polynomials and give bounds valid for all $n$ for the approximation error ($E_n$ and $E_n^*$) with explicit dependence on the geometry of the system $I_1,\ldots,I_s$.

+There are at least two interesting asymptotic regimes for the quantity $E_n(I_1,\ldots,I_s)$: \begin{enumerate} \item[I.] $\sigma/D$ is small, i.e. some of the segments are very close; \item[II.] $\delta/D$ is small, i.e. when all the segments are small (the dependence on the number of segments is important in this case). \end{enumerate}